YingchuLo/Top-10-Interview-Question-Machine-Learning-/README.md

 ### - Pros
 - One of the top performing algorithms without much tuning (easier to tune than boosting).
 - Runs efficiently on large data sets: intrinsically easy to parallel.
 - No feature transformation needed for nonlinear or non-monotonic features.
-(Logistic regression needs feature transformation, because Logistic regression is a linear model).
+(Logistic regression needs feature transformation, because Logistic regression is a linear model.)
 - Automatically addresses variable interactions.
 (Need to construct interaction terms for logistic regression).
 - Able to handle thousands of input variables without variable deletion: handles correlation and collinearity among features well.
 (Logistic regression needs regularization to repress feature collinearity).